EngineerDanny/engineerdanny.github.io/_projects/5_project.md

 For each dataset:
 - A `GridSearchCV` object is instantiated with a KNN classifier to find the best number of neighbors (`n_neighbors`) from 1 to 20.
 - A pipeline is created with `StandardScaler` and `LogisticRegression` to standardize the data and apply logistic regression.
-- Cross-validation results are stored in a dataframe `cv_df`.
 - Plots are generated using `plotnine` (p9) to visualize the mean test scores as a function of `n_neighbors`.
 - ROC curves are plotted for both models to evaluate their performance.